 - In 1998, the University joined together three departments: Artificial Intelligence, Cognitive Science and Computer Science, as well as a number of research institutes including AIAI and the Human Communication Research Centre, to form the School of Informatics.

-- Centre for Intelligent Systems and their Applications, School of Informatics, 2011-2019
+- Centre for Intelligent Systems and their Applications (CISA), School of Informatics, 2001-2019

-- Artificial Intelligence and its Applications Institute, School of Informatics, 2019-
+- Artificial Intelligence and its Applications Institute (AIAI), School of Informatics, 2019-

-A number of other departments and schools at the University of Edinburgh as well as other research institutes in the School of Informatics work on topics within the field of Artificial Intelligence.
+A number of other departments and schools at the University of Edinburgh as well as other research institutes in the School of Informatics work on a range of topics within the field of Artificial Intelligence.

 Over five decades of world-leading research, teaching